nnolan-open/open2fa/README.md

 Supporting files are separated to reduce vulnerability.
 The login script never knows the actual key sent to sms.
 It is instead given a hash of it by open2fa_worker.py

-Currently, the worker can be executable to all and the config files readable to all, or
 ### local login and MySQL actualy works with sms and email.
 Still working on TOTP and other methods.

 To configure(assuming in git directory):